Vaisakhi: Maha Vishuba Sankranti

 Pana Sankranti (ପଣା ସଂକ୍ରାନ୍ତି) also known as Maha Vishuba Sankranti marks the Odia new year in Odisha.
 Celebrations include various types of folk and classical dances, such as the Shiva-related Chhau dance.
 On this day people hang pieces of Neem branches with leaves in front of their houses believed to have health benefits.
 They prepare a liquid mixture of jaggery, mango, pepper and other ingredients which is called Pana (ପଣା).
 An earthen pot with a small hole and a grass (କୁୁଶ) within the hole at the bottom is hung over the Tulasi (ତୁୁୁଳସୀ ଚଉରା).
 The pot is filled with water daily which acts as a drip to protect the sacred plant from the summer heat.

-Poyla Baishakh
+Pohela Boishakh

-The Bengali new year is celebrated as Poyla Baishakh on 14 April every year, and a festive Mangal Shobhajatra, started by students of Dhaka University in Bangladesh in 1989, is organized in the Indian states of West Bengal and Tripura, as well as modern-day nation of Bangladesh.
-This celebration was listed in 2016 by the UNESCO as a cultural heritage of humanity.
+Pohela Boishakh is the first day of the Bengali calendar and is celebrated on 14 April every year in the states of West Bengal, Tripura, Jharkhand and Assam (Barak Valley) by Bengali Hindus.

-The festival is celebrated as a national holiday in Bangladesh.
-Also spelled Pohela Boishakh is also known as Nobo Barsho as it is the first day of the Bengali month of Bongabdo.
-Fairs are organised to celebrate the event which provides entertainment including the presentation of folk songs.
+Some historians attribute the Bengali calendar to the 7th-century king Shashanka.
+The term Bangabda (Bangla year) is found too in two Shiva temples many centuries older than Akbar era, suggesting that Bengali calendar existed before Akbar's time.
+Various dynasties whose territories extended into Bengal, prior to the 13th-century, used the Vikram Samvat.
+Buddhist texts and inscriptions created in the Pala Empire era mention "Vikrama" and the months such as Ashvin, a system found in Sanskrit texts elsewhere in ancient and medieval Indian subcontinent.